zhullyb/monyhar/monyhar/chrome/installer/mac/signing/README.md

 ### System Detached Signatures

-MacOS may itself sign Chromium build binaries when it needs to record a signature for certain OS operations.
+MacOS may itself sign Monyhar build binaries when it needs to record a signature for certain OS operations.
 The signature is not attached to the application bundle, as the signing scripts do, but it is instead recorded in a _detached signature database_.
 This happens, e.g. when a network request